Originally published in the book, “Stories of Guernsey County, Ohio” by William G. Wolfe in 1943.

 By the time work on the second cabin began it was apparent the Sarchet family would become great citizens for the development of the area.
 The Indian woman they had met at camp frequently paid them visits and other settlers coming to the area came to them for much needed supplies and services.
-Four years after their arrival, more people traveling west from the Thirteen Colonies started to settle the area and yet even more settlers had come from the Isle of Guernsey.
-With other small towns like Old Washington growing alongside Cambridge the area had enough people around to be considered a county by the state in 1810.
-When talks began, the Sarchet ladies once again inserted themselves in what was typically a matter for men in those days.
+Four years after their arrival, more people traveling west from the first established American states, started to settle the area and yet even more settlers had come from the Isle of Guernsey.
+With other small towns like Old Washington growing alongside Cambridge the area had enough people around to be considered a county in 1810.
+When talks began, and petitions made to the State of Ohio, the Sarchet ladies once again inserted themselves in what was typically a matter for men.
 They insisted the county be named, “Guernsey” after their homeland.
 They said the area’s rolling hills reminded them of their old home.
-It was decided then, the county would be named Guernsey in honor of their excellent, talented, and influential Guernsey citizens.
+Then it was decided, the county would be named Guernsey in honor of their excellent, talented, and influential Guernsey citizens.

 Shortly after the first cabin was built the Sarchets begun work on the second cabin.
 In this time something happening that resulted in Guernsey Counties first criminal proceedings.
 Click here to find out how the Sarchets were involved and what ever happened to Betty Pallet, the estranged Catholic girl they picked up on their voyage through the Appalachia Mountains.